+They’re legit.
 According to the BBB, Evergreen Financial Services, Inc. is a legitimate collection agency, founded and incorporated in 1970.
 The BBB established a profile page for EFS in 1981.
 EFS is listed as a collection agency and credit and financial services corporation.
-Buzzfile estimates EFS’s annual revenue at $2.2 million and the size of its headquarters staff at 38 employees, with an estimated 44 total employees across all locations.
+Manta estimates Evergreen Financial Services’ annual revenue at $2.5 million and the size of its headquarters staff at 38 employees.

 Evergreen Financial Services collects delinquent debts for many types of businesses, including medical and healthcare providers; utility companies; government agencies at the municipal, state, or federal level; consumer retail lenders; and small claims court judgements.